Qloapps/qloapps-docs/docs/database/object-model-class.md

 # The ObjectModel class
-When you want to fo deep in QloApps development, you need to utilize the ObjectModel class.
-This is the fundamental object of QloApps' object model.
+When you want to go deep in QloApps development, you need to utilize the ObjectModel class.
+This is the fundamental object of QloApps's object relational model.
 It very well may be overridden but with great precaution.

 It is an Active Record sort of class (see: http://en.wikipedia.org/wiki/Active_record_pattern).
-The table credits or view ascribes of QloApps' database are typified in this class.
+The table property or views related to QloApps' database are written in this class.
 Subsequently, the class is attached to a database record.
-After the object has been started up, another record is added to the database.
-Each object recovers its information from the database; when an object is updated, the record to which it is tied is updated also.
+After a object has been started up, another record is added to the database.
+Each object recovers its information from the database. when an object is updated, the record to which it is tied is updated also.
 The class executes accessors for each property.

 ## Defining the model

-You must use the $definition static variable in order to define the model.
+You must use the `$definition` static variable in order to define the model.

 For instance: